Shellanigans/PIK/README.md

 |NUMPLUS            | NUMENTER           | NUMMINUS           | NUMPOINT           |
 |NUMDIV             | All letters        | All numbers        | F(1-16)            |

-You can loop the entire thing by checking the "Loop" checkbox.
-Then specifying the number of time you want the program to run through completely.
-(The default is 10)
+## Functions

 If you want to get really fancy then you can actually create shorthand for yourself to repeate specific parts multiple times.
-In the "Notes" window add a line {FUNCTIONS} below all of your notes.
+In the "Functions" textbox add a line {FUNCTIONS}.
 Then create a functions by starting a line below that with {FUNCTION NAME THING} like so:

 ```
 {FUNCTIONS}
 {FUNCTION NAME THING}
 ```

 Then type out the keystrokes just like you would in the main window and end it with {FUNCTION END}.
 This allows you to specify the function in the main window as {THING}.
 Just make sure to call each function on their own line.
 You can specify multiple functions and you can even nest them together.
+To stop declaring funtions (this is required) add the line {FUNCTIONS END}.
 A complete example would look like this:

 ```
 {FUNCTIONS}